PedroFurlann/solidusMobile/README.md

 <hr>
 <br>

+## (EN)

-### The application has features such as: recording transactions, visualizing your spending and earnings over time and generating a summary of your financial statement.
+### Solidus is the perfect solution for you who want to control your finances in a more organized way.
+The application has features such as: recording transactions, visualizing your spending and earnings over time and generating a summary of your financial statement.
 You'll also have the Coin bot, a virtual assistant that will help you with your savings and provide excellent investment tips.
 The Mobile version has been developed using React Native + Typescript + Expo + Native Base.
 It also has a Chatbot created from integration with the OpenAI API. :bookmark_tabs:

 ### Main technologies used :computer: